cbridget42/webserv/README.md

 * Listen : The address that the web server will listen on.
 * Root : path to your files.
 * Methods : allowed methods for this path.
-* max_body_size : maximum file size that can be uploaded to the server.
+* Max_body_size : maximum file size that can be uploaded to the server.
-* index : returned file if a folder is requested.
+* Index : returned file if a folder is requested.
-* autoindex : if a folder is requested will produce the listing directory.
+* Autoindex : if a folder is requested will produce the listing directory.
-* bin_path : path to binary file.
+* Bin_path : path to binary file.